 Allis shad Atlantic salmon Bullhead European otter on often dominated by water-crowfo There are multiple Changes to the water No part of the river flows conservation objectives. environment through Bridgend County These include: Water quality Borough.
 Habitats support near- Water abstraction from the natural population levels Water availability - large river to supply Bridgend for each feature abstractions at Brecon canala County Borough has the Stable and increasing and Prioress Mill public water potential to have an impact. populations for each feature supply of particular concern However, the County Borough • Physical structure of the water is a different Water Resource Flow regime, water quality and habitat body Zone than the Usk (Tywi CU maintained or restored Changes to natural features in Area and SEWCUS to near- natural state the water body respectively).
-Both zones are Breeding, spawning and shown to be in surplus. nursery sites of Existing or new artificial There are currently no surface protected species features along the water body water abstraction sites in maintained notable Crickhowell Bridge Bridgend County Borough, Flows, water quality, Possibility of acoustic (ie but two groundwater substrate quality at fish noise/vibration) and abstractions south east of spawning and nursery sediement/chemical barriers Bridgend (HRA of the WRM areas will not be for construction.
+Both zones are Breeding, spawning and the water body shown to be in surplus. • Dreeding, spawning and nursery sites of Existing or new artificial • There are currently no surface protected species features along the water body water abstraction sites in maintained notable Crickhowell Bridge Bridgend County Borough, Flows, water quality, Possibility of acoustic (ie but two groundwater substrate quality at fish noise/vibration) and abstractions south east of spawning and nursery sediement/chemical barriers Bridgend (HRA of the WRM areas will not be for construction.
 November 2008) depleted by abstraction, Ongoing work by EAW and discharges, engineering, Welsh Water will be needed gravel extraction to determine the impacts on River profile unmodified water abstraction on the River SSSI features in Usk.
-This includes flow favourable features targets arising form the Artificial factors eg Review of Consents. weirs, bridges, modified Device allowed and the import to allow passage of Regional work on the impact each species on new demand on the River Natural features should Wey and Usk may be needed. not be modified that However, development at Bridgend will only make a control location of small component of demand. protected species At this stage water use in Flows maintained for Bridgend County Borough migration cannot be shown to have Flow objectives for impacts.
-However, this may assessment points in need to be kept under review the Usk Catchment through monitoring and future Abstraction regional working.
-Management Strategy will be agreed with Screened out for further EAW/CCW investigation.
-However, if Nutrient levels, water future work by EAW or Welsh quality parameters Water reveals likelihood of agreed between EA and CCW for WRD water impacts the situation may need to be reviewed. bodies.
-Vision for all features to
+This includes flow favourable features targets arising form the Artificial factors eg Review of Consents. weirs, bridges, modified - Degianal work on the impact to allow passage of Regional work on the impact each species on new demand on the River Natural features should Wey and Usk may be needed.
+However, development at not be modified that Bridgend will only make a control location of small component of demand. protected species At this stage water use in Flows maintained for Bridgend County Borough migration cannot be shown to have Flow objectives for impacts.
+However, this may assessment points in need to be kept under review the Usk Catchment through monitoring and future Abstraction Management Strategy regional working. will be agreed with Screened out for further EAW/CCW investigation.
+However, if Nutrient levels, water future work by EAW or Welsh quality parameters Water reveals likelihood of agreed between EA and impacts the situation may CCW for WRD water need to be reviewed. bodies.
+Vision for all features to 1